Frequently Asked Questions

 Can the counselor help me with my finances?

 Yes.
 Your counselor can help you create a household budget, help you make decisions about debt payment; help you discuss payment plans with creditors; and help you create processes in your family to manage finances in a way that creates more safety and stability.
 If you need more specialized help from a financial professional, your counselor can offer referrals.

 Anyone who gambles in Oregon or who has a loved one with a gambling problem in Oregon is eligible for one year of free services.
 Residents of other states can also receive free services for one year if the person with the gambling problem does the majority of her/his gambling with Oregon Lottery products, e.g., video poker in Oregon establishments, Keno, etc.

 Watch testimonials from individuals who have received treatment for gambling problems.

 What will my first appointment be like?

 You will meet privately with your own personal counselor to talk about your goals and begin to make a plan to address the concerns that brought you to the clinic.
 Allow two hours for this appointment.
 You will have an opportunity to ask any questions about our services.
 The counselor you meet with that day will continue to be your personal counselor.
-You will also be asked to take some time during the appointment to complete a number of forms that will allow the state to pay for your services and to track the effectiveness of our program.
-Your name and personal information will not be shared with the state.
-An independent company named Herbert & Louis collects the data from us and identifies you to the state with a code number that protects your identity.
+You will also be asked to take some time during the appointment to complete a number of forms, if you have not done so already, that will allow the state to pay for your services and to track the effectiveness of our program.

 Can other family members attend my first appointment with me?